 Featuring an easy-to-use chord wheel, you’ll find the fingerings of any chord, in literally any position on the guitar.
 By tapping on the chord wheel, you can change major or minor, suspended or augmented, and delve deeper into sixth, seventh, and ninth chords with ease.

 The diagram graphic lays green dots where your fingers are supposed to go on the fretboard.
 This shows which fingers go where through the standard 1-2-3-4 system.
 You can also change the positioning of the chord helping you find any chord, in any position.

 Download ChordBank for Android here or IOS here.

 We like this app because of how fun it is to use.
 With a simplistic visual mechanism for strumming and hitting specific notes, Tiny Guitar—developed by SquarePoet—is incredibly easy to play.

 We think this app would be great for children.
-With the ability to play tons of preloaded songs—both melodically with single notes and through a chord-strumming feature—this is an app suited perfectly for beginners.
+There are tons of preloaded songs.
+The perfect beginner app, it gives both the ability to play melodically with single notes or through a chord-strumming feature.

 4. Guitar Elite